-At Help4Addiction, we can help you find the right cocaine addiction rehab treatment centre for you.
+At Help4Addiction, we can help you find the right cocaine rehab treatment centre for you.
 With centres located around England and Wales, you’re sure to find a quality local treatment centre with Help4Addiction.
 Check out this page to learn more about rehab.

 Many people prefer to treat their cocaine addiction on an outpatient basis – however, depending on the severity of your addiction, you may benefit from inpatient treatment in the form of residential rehab.

 The timeline of rehab can vary from patient to patient, but for cocaine addiction, it’s almost always recommended to undergo 28-day rehab.
 However, we also offer 7-day rehab for addictions such as cannabis addiction or alcohol addiction, as well as 14-day rehab options.

 At Help4Addiction, we can find the best substance abuse treatment for you.
 Read on to learn more about the cocaine dependency treatment process, from detoxification to secondary care.

 The first (and arguably the most important) stage of treatment for cocaine addiction is the cocaine detoxification process.
 This is the stage where the toxins exit your body.

 Some people choose to detox from cocaine on an inpatient basis with medical supervision, which can be particularly helpful with more severe cocaine addictions.

 Some withdrawal symptoms that cocaine addicts may experience include:

 Cocaine withdrawal symptoms can occur any time after a few hours up to a few weeks after stopping cocaine use.